top of page

 A quick inspection can usually confirm what’s going on.

-Costs depend on the fault:
+Costs can vary depending on the fault:

-• Re-gas: Usually from £60–£130 depending on gas type (R134a vs R1234yf)
+• Re-gas: Typically ranges from £60 to £130, depending on the gas type (R134a vs R1234yf).

-• Nitrogen AC Leak Test: Usually £20–£40 on top
+• Nitrogen AC Leak Test: Usually costs between £20 and £40 on top of the re-gas.

-• Compressor, condenser or evaporator: These can range from £200–£600+ fitted
+• Compressor, condenser, or evaporator: These repairs can range from £200 to £600+ when fitted.

 A car air conditioning machine at PW Auto Repairs